Stew-1212/EternalAlchemistsMidterm/README.txt

 Hopefully I got functions right... feel free to change it if there are any problems.

-Has standard movement functions moveForward(speed), moveBackward(speed), and rotate(theta, phi). draw() and animate(dTime) need to be overridden.
-The constructor should also be overridden with model-loading information.
+Has standard movement functions moveForward(speed), moveBackward(speed), and rotate(theta, phi). draw(viewMtx, projMtx) and animate(dTime) need to be overridden.
+Calculate model matrix based on held location (mPosition, mPhi, mTheta).
+You can put model-loading information in your constructor or a separate function.
+Use setProgramUniformLocations (from the engine) then mComputeAndSendMatrixUniforms(modelMtx, viewMtx, projMtx) (from your player drawing) to send mvp and normal.

 _computeOrientation() currently doesn't have phi (I broke mine in A3 and forgot to fix it since it was unused).